nixworks/public/news/2010/10/27/README.md

 Three days of mourning have been declared in Argentina after former president Nestor Kirchner died of a heart attack.

 ### [The National Assembly of France takes a final vote on pension reform, with President Nicolas Sarkozy hoping that it will end the recent strikes and demonstrations. ](/news/2010/10/27/the-national-assembly-of-france-takes-a-final-vote-on-pension-reform-with-president-nicolas-sarkozy-hoping-that-it-will-end-the-recent-stri.md)
-_Context: France, National Assembly, Nicolas Sarkozy, president, recent strikes and demonstrations_
+_Context: France, National Assembly, Nicolas Sarkozy, President of France, recent strikes and demonstrations_

 ### [Scientists announce the discovery of the Myanmar snub-nosed monkey. ](/news/2010/10/27/scientists-announce-the-discovery-of-the-myanmar-snub-nosed-monkey.md)
 Pictured moments before humans ate it, a snub-nosed monkey represents a new species that sneezes when it rains.